 To provide just one example, an unexpected increase in the cost of supplies might cause you to go over budget well before the project is finished.
 Therefore, when communicating an unexpected setback to a customer, it’s essential to provide a breakdown of how current pricing compares to the original quote.

-If you can persuade the customer to adjust their budget to reflect the new requirements of the job, you’ll need to create a new quote.
+If you can persuade the customer to adjust their budget to reflect the new client’s requirements for the job, you’ll need to create a new quote.

-Understanding the legal standings of these papers will allow you to choose the most appropriate one for a specific task or customer.
+Understanding the legal standings of these papers will allow you to choose the most appropriate one for a specific job or customer.

 In contrast to an estimate, a quote is a legally enforceable contract.
 This document is admissible in court and has legal status.
-Once a client accepts an estimate, there is a legally enforceable contract between the contractor and the client.
+Once a client’s business accepts an estimate after a client meeting, there is a legally enforceable contract between the contractor and the client.

 Are Estimates and Quotations Legally Binding?

 Since it does not consider the project’s scope or demand, an estimate cannot be legally binding.
-You are speculating based on the little information at your disposal.
+You are speculating based on the limited information at your disposal.

 If a quote is provided but not signed, it does not have the same legal weight as a signed one.
 This is more akin to a pricing offer presented to the customer.
 However, if the quotation is accepted and formalized as an offer, the estimate takes on the force of law.

-For instance, if the winning bidder delivers an estimate for the project and the company owner accepts it, the quote becomes legally binding.
+For instance, if the winning bidder delivers an estimate for the project and the customer accepts it, the quote becomes legally binding.
 On the other hand, if there is no signature or acceptance on the document, it is not valid.

 If you have already been chosen as the supplier, the last step is to have the customer sign the quote.

-It is essential to provide detailed information in your estimates and quotes in order to meet the needs of the client.
+It is essential to provide detailed information in your estimates and quotes to meet client expectations.